PCOS and mood swings: How does PCOS affect your mood?

 • polycystic ovaries – usually revealed by an ultrasound scan

-The exact cause of PCOS remains debated but the NHS state that “it is related to abnormal hormone levels in the body”.
+PCOS is a hormonal imbalance that can affect your mood and focus.
 In regard to mood swings, you will often hear people say they’re feeling “hormonal”, the behaviour of adolescents is commonly attributed to the presence of hormones as well.
 So, what role do hormones play in human behaviour and how is that related to PCOS?

-On the one hand, there is an argument that ladies with PCOS are less likely to be susceptible to “traditional” mood swings experienced among women.
 Premenstrual syndrome (PMS) is the most common cause of mood swings in women.
 It is estimated that 3 out of every 4 (reference) menstruating women have experienced PMS in some form.
-PMS is usually brought about from the fluctuations in hormones that occur naturally within a regular menstrual cycle.
-Some women with PCOS may not have a regular menstrual cycle.
-Consequently, these women are less likely to experience the symptoms of PMS because, although unbalanced, the hormone levels in PCOS women that are not having periods tend to remain more consistent.
+PMS can appear one to two weeks before the period starts, and is usually brought about from the drop in specific hormones that occur naturally within a regular menstrual cycle.
+Some women with PCOS may not have a regular menstrual cycle and, although they may not experience a pattern of monthly symptoms, they often describe a feeling of persistent PMS and switch between low mood and angry feelings.

 Why does PCOS cause mood swings?